Join the RHS today and support our charitable work

 Leek moth is mainly a problem in southern England but it is spreading north.
 The caterpillars feed within the foliage and stems or bulbs of leeks, onions and related vegetables.

-The adult leek moth is an inconspicuous very small (5-6mm) brown moth.
+Adult leek moth is an inconspicuous small (5-6mm) brown moth.
 Its larvae (caterpillars) feed on leeks and similar crops.